aws-samples/amazon-sagemaker-multiple-object-tracking/README.md

 We provide two ways of deploying the trained model: real time inference with endpoint and batch inference.
 - To deploy a real time endpoint, open [`fairmot-inference.ipynb`](fairmot-inference.ipynb) and run the cells step by step.
 - To run batch inference, open [`fairmot-batch-inference.ipynb`](fairmot-batch-inference.ipynb) and run the cells step by step.
+Because [SageMaker Batch Transform only can run the batch transform job finishing within 600 seconds](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-batch-code.html), we use SageMaker processing to run the batch inference.

 ## Security